gunnarx/franca_install_automation/README.md

    $ vagrant up --provision
    ```

-   The first time it will download the base VM "box" which
+   The first time it will download the VM "base box" (depending on
-   is currently an Ubuntu system.
+   which distro branch you have chosen).

    Feel free to replace it with another box of another distro, but the
    provisioning using apt-get may need changes then.
 Pull requests
    welcome.

    NOTE: There will be some errors towards the end of the provisioning which
-   seems to be due to vagrant provisioning not running in a normal interactive
+   seem to be due to vagrant provisioning not running in a normal interactive
    shell?

    You can ignore those errors.
 Of course you may have some other error that I